CollectionBuilder/collectionbuilder-sa_draft/README.md

         Notes:

         - This script assumes the default S3 repository name of `"default"`.
-If you plan on executing the `es:create_snapshot_s3_repository` rake task manually (as opposed to the automated `enable_es_daily_snapshots` that we detail below) and specifing a non-default repository name, you should specify that name as the first argument to `configure-s3-snapshots`, i.e. `sudo ./configure-s3-snapshots <repository-name>`
+If you plan on executing the `es:create_snapshot_s3_repository` rake task manually (as opposed to the automated `enable_daily_search_index_snapshots` that we detail below) and specifing a non-default repository name, you should specify that name as the first argument to `configure-s3-snapshots`, i.e. `sudo ./configure-s3-snapshots <repository-name>`

         - You can find your DO Space endpoint value by navigating to `Spaces -> <the-space> -> Settings -> Endpoint` in the Digital Ocean UI.
 Alternatively, if you know which region your Space is in, the [endpoint value is in the format](https://www.digitalocean.com/docs/spaces/resources/s3-sdk-examples/#configure-a-client): `<REGION>.digitaloceanspaces.com`, e.g. `sfo2.digitaloceanspaces.com`

 4. Configure a snapshot repository and enable daily snapshots

-    The `cb:enable_es_daily_snapshots` rake task takes care of creating the Elasticsearch S3 snapshot repository, automated snapshot policy, and tests the snapshot policy to make sure everything's working.
+    The `cb:enable_daily_search_index_snapshots` rake task takes care of creating the Elasticsearch S3 snapshot repository, automated snapshot policy, and tests the snapshot policy to make sure everything's working.

     Usage:

     ```
-    rake cb:enable_es_daily_snapshots[<profile-name>]
+    rake cb:enable_daily_search_index_snapshots[<profile-name>]
     ```

     Notes: